learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 If the base VM has been changed (see above), you will want to upgrade your development server.
 However, upgrading Ubuntu within a virtual machine can cause problems with your database.
 Therefore, you'll need to export your database, create a new virtual machine, then import your database:

-1. Make a copy of `esp/esp/local_settings.py` somewhere with a different name (e.g., on your desktop as "old_local_settings.py").
-The `local_settings.py` file will get overwritten by the end of this process and you will want to restore the settings from your previous VM setup.
+1. Make a copy of `esp/esp/local_settings.py` somewhere with a different name (e.g., on your desktop as `old_local_settings.py`).
+The `local_settings.py` file will get overwritten by the end of this process and you will want to restore some of the settings from your previous VM setup.

-2. From within the "devsite" folder, run ``fab dumpdb``.
+2. From within the `devsite` folder, start your VM with ``vagrant up`` then run ``fab dumpdb``.
 This action will save your database as a dump file in the `devsite` folder called `devsite_django.sql`.
-You can also specify a filename if you would like with ``fab dumpdb:filename``.
+You can also specify a filename if you would like with ``fab dumpdb:devsite_django.sql``.

 3. Run ``vagrant destroy`` (note: this destroys your virtual machine.
 Only do it once you are sure your database has been backed up and you are ready to continue).

+4. Run ``git checkout main`` to check out the main branch.
+If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.

-4. Now follow the `VM installation instructions above <#installation>`_, starting at ``vagrant up``.
+5. Before proceeding, double-check that you have all of the `required software <#base-components>`_ installed.
+Now follow the `VM installation instructions above <#installation>`_, starting at ``vagrant up``.
 If you run into trouble, clear your SSH keys in ``~/.vagrant.d/`` and ``devsite/.vagrant``.
 If you don't have other virtual machines, you can just delete both directories.

-5. After running ``fab setup``, run ``fab loaddb:devsite_django.sql``.
+6. After running ``fab setup``, run ``fab loaddb:devsite_django.sql``.
 If you specified a different filename when you dumped your database, use that name instead.

-6. Run ``git checkout main`` to check out the main branch.
-If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.

-7. Now follow the `VM installations above <https://github.com/learning-unlimited/ESP-Website/blob/main/docs/dev/vagrant.rst#installation>`_, starting at ``vagrant up``.

-8. After running ``fab setup``, run ``fab loaddb:devsite_django.sql``.
-If you specified a different filename, use that instead.

-9. Open your old local_settings.py file and your new local_settings.py file with a text editor.
-You will likely want to copy over most of your old local settings.
-The ONLY thing that MUST remain from the new version is the NEW DATABASE PASSWORD.
+7. Open your old local_settings.py file and your new local_settings.py file with a text editor.
+You will likely want to copy over most of your old local settings, but the new database password *must* remain (do not copy over the old one.